All Nodes¶

 Result = 99

-Random Float
+Random Float¶

-The Random Float Node generates a float value within 0 and 1, where 0 is inclusive and 1 is exclusive.
-The value generated is returned into the output Result.
+The Random Float Node generates a float value within 0

-Converter Nodes
+Converter Nodes¶

-String To Number
+String To Number¶

-String To Number Node
+The String To Number Node takes in the input Value

-Logic: Branch Nodes
+Logic: Branch Nodes¶

 Nodes within this section have direct control over the Control Flow of the Script; they can redirect the flow paths into different branches depending on the input values given to them.